bradford415/CALM/README.md

 ```

 ## Output
-When the job finishes, pbs will create an output file which just shows genreal print and error statements, this file begins with 'lungGTEx'.
-The important output is the results file which is saved in the output directory and has the extention '.emx_results_test'.
-This file lists the training loss, accuracy of the model, number of predictions correct, and number of predictions per epoch.
-There is an example of the result file in the output directory, this file will be overwritten each time the project finishes.
+When the job finishes, a new directory is created in the output based on the '--output_name' command-line argument.
+This directory contains the log file, desnity plot, accuracy graphs, and confusion matrix.

+The log file tracks several things:
+- The date and time of running the project
+- The hyperparamters used for the network
+- The percentage of the dataset that was used for training and testing